mattzcarey/code-review-gpt/rnd/codebase-mapping/README.md

 - update a mapping based on a diff
 - search for relevant code snippets from a function name/path

+Outcomes: a python class which has methods to do the above and script with command line interface to do it.

 ### Use case

 Proposed Code review flow.